 A36.3.8.1 The acoustical sensitivity of the measurement system must be determined using a sound calibrator generating a known sound pressure level at a known frequency.
-The minimum standard for the sound calibrator is the class 1L requirements of IEC 60942 as amended.
+The minimum standard for the sound calibrator is the class 1L requirements of ABNT NBR IEC 60942 as amended (incorporated by reference, see §36.6).